CP1401/Practicals/prac_08/README.md

 Notice that "Piano" is now more appropriately "piano" since it's used in a sentence here.

-Then (extension alert!, create a list of lists where each inner list is a record like this.
+Then (extension alert!), create a list of lists where each inner list is a record like this.
 We'll do this more in Programming 2 so don't worry if this is a stretch too far.

 Your program should display a line like the above for each of the great jazz musicians in your list.